muds/RepData_PeerAssessment1/PA1.md

 better.
 Set options such that numbers with six or more digits before the decimal point will be printed in scientific notation, and numbers will be rounded to two decimal places.
 To prevent knitr from reformatting the already formatted R code chunks, the `tidy` option is set to `FALSE`.
-Finally, the `lattice` plotting package will be used, and is loaded here.
+Finally, the `lattice` plotting package will be used later, and is loaded here.

 ```r
 options(scipen = 1, digits = 2)